Fixed Income Securities in Bond Market and Money Market

 2. Floating rate bond

-3. Fixed Income bond
+3. Fixed income bond

 Examples of Fixed Income Securities